 What is this whole microdistilling thing, anyway?
-Microdistilling (AKA craft distilling, artisan distilling,etc.) is what people insist on calling smaller distillers like Santa Fe Spirits.
+Microdistilling (AKA craft distilling, artisan distilling, etc.) is what people call smaller distillers like Santa Fe Spirits.
 The term creates a distance between large, multinational brands and the “little guy” in much the same way that “microbrewers” were separated from larger breweries twenty years ago.
-While it is true that the growth of the microdistilling industry matches the growth of the microbrewing industry twenty years ago, there are some key differences between microbreweries and microdistilleries.

 Whatever term you choose to use, Santa Fe Spirits is a distillery committed to the quality of its products, the authenticity of its ingredients, and providing the best possible experience to its guests.
 Please browse the following sections for more information about the distilling process; it’s the next best thing to stopping by the distillery in person!